 Since 2005, the Sparebankstiftelsen DNB has bought art that is displayed in Norwegian museums.

 The art collection was exhibited at the Munch Museum in the summer 2022, and will be shown at the Bergen Art Museum in an exhibition called “Playing Pieces”.
 (Photo by: the Munch Museum)

 The art collection is owned by the foundation, but the works are deposited at various Norwegian art museums with long-term agreements.
 You can view the collection as well as information about at which museum the different art works are displayed, here.

-The foundation prioritises artists and works that are to a small extent publicly available in Norway, and we wish to contribute to complementing the museums’ collections.
+The art collection consists of works that are to a lesser extent publicly available in Norway.
 The works of art are acquired in collaboration with the museums.
 The initiative to purchase can come both from us and from the museums.

 Main collection areas